-Newsletter: Monthly newletters are sent to you email box with AQG information for upcoming programs and events as well as reports and updates from team members.
+Newsletter: Monthly newletters are sent to your email or home mailbox with AQG information for upcoming programs and events as well as reports and updates from team members.

-Quilt Show: A periodic event only for members where they can display their craftsmanship.
+Quilt Show: A yearly event only for members where they can display their craftsmanship.